LunaticMaestro/Content-Based-Book-Recommender/README.md

 ### Libraries

-I used google colab (CPU Only) with following libraries extra.
+`requirements.txt` is set up such that HF can best not create conflict.
+I developed the code in google colab with following libraries that required manual installation.

 ```SH
 pip install sentence-transformers datasets gradio